 Liberty Flights XO E-liquid is made in Britain, using UK sourced pharmaceutical grade nicotine and bases.
 The Original Range of liquid is imported.
 As they do not say that the e-cigarettes they sell are made in the UK, I assume the devices themselves are foreign made.
-There’s a video from the company and another explaining how e-cigarettes work below, which uses a Liberty Flights product (this video does not seem to be working so I have added another below which explains how e-cigs work) – http://www.liberty-flights.co.uk
+There’s a video from the company and another explaining how e-cigarettes work below – http://www.liberty-flights.co.uk

 Vapouriz say on their website “All our E-Liquid is manufactured by us, here in the UK in ISO Class 7 Certified Clean rooms”.
 Again, as no mention is made of where their actual e-cigarettes are made, I assume they are foreign made – http://www.vapouriz.co.uk

 88 Vape (Vape Nation Limited) make some of their e-liquids in the UK, but others are made in China (check the packaging).
 Their accessories and e-cigarettes are made in China.
-Only the 88 Vape fancy flavours, like say blueberry, are made in the UK.
+For example 88 Vape fancy flavours, like say blueberry, are made in the UK, as is their rolling leaf e-liquid.
 They say in their website “At Vapanation we have taken the step from being a successful Brand Owner and Importer to high quality Manufacturer in the UK.
 Products are available from their website and I have also seen them in Poundland – http://www.88vape.co.uk

 SMOKO e-liquids are UK made.
 They say on their website “e-liquids with the highest quality, pharmacutical-grade ingredients all sourced from within the EU, then they are mixed and manufactured in the UK” and “we are proud to say all of our e-liquids are Made in the UK.”
 Again, their actual e-cigarettes I assume are foreign made – https://smoko.com